li001test/cromite/docs/BROMITE_LEGACY_ADBLOCK.md

 # Legacy Bromite AdBlock engine

-For compatibility, in Cromite you will still find the old Bromite adblock.
+For compatibility, in Iridium you will still find the old Bromite adblock.
 Since v77 Bromite uses [Chromium subresource filter](https://github.com/chromium/chromium/tree/main/components/subresource_filter) with the full filter lists mentioned in the README.

 This engine does not currently support CSS rules; as a result some sites will show ads.